xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [03/2026] Our special issue proposal **Multimodal Representation Learning Based on Vision Foundation Models** has been accepted by **Pattern Recognition**.
 We will release the CFP shortly.

+[03/2026] Our special issue proposal **Embodied Intelligence: Bringing Disciplines Through System Integration** has been accepted by **Virtual Reality & Intelligent Hardware**.
+The submission deadline is 31 December 2026.

 [03/2026] Our paper "[FusionCounting: Robust visible-infrared image fusion guided by crowd counting via multi-task learning](https://arxiv.org/abs/2508.20817)" has been accepted by **IEEE Transactions on Multimedia**.

 [03/2026] I was awarded an **<span style="color: red;">NVIDIA Academic Grant</span>** as **<span style="color: red;">PI</span>**.